Morey Amsterdam

-Moritz Amsterdam (December 14, 1908 - October 28, 1996) was an American actor, comedian, writer and producer.
+Moritz "Morey" Amsterdam (December 14, 1908 - October 28, 1996) was an American actor, comedian, writer, and producer.
 Between 1948 and 1950, he hosted his own TV sitcom The Morey Amsterdam Show.
 He played Buddy Sorrell on CBS's The Dick Van Dyke Show from 1961 to 1966.

 Early life

-Amsterdam was born in Chicago, Illinois, the youngest of the three sons of Max and Jennie (née Finder) Amsterdam, Jewish immigrants from Austria-Hungary.
+Moritz Amsterdam (מאָריץ אַמסטערדאַם) was born in Chicago, Illinois, the youngest of the three sons of Max and Jennie (née Finder) Amsterdam, Jewish immigrants from Austria-Hungary.

 He began working in vaudeville in 1922 as the straight man for his older brother's jokes.
 He was a cellist, a skill he used throughout his career.
 By 1924, he was working in a speakeasy operated by Al Capone.

 After being caught in the middle of a gunfight, Amsterdam moved to California and worked writing jokes.

 Career

 Radio

-In the late 1940s, Amsterdam had a program on CBS from 9:30 to 10 p.m.
-Eastern Time on Tuesdays and a daily program on WMGM in New York City.
+In the late 1940s, Amsterdam had a program on CBS from 9:30 to 10 pm Eastern Time on Tuesdays and a daily program on WMGM in New York City.